arcus/Arcus_Labs_Orientation/arcus_orientation.md

 The ADR is a streamlined selection of information from Epic Clarity, not the entire thing.
 It includes the patient information most commonly requested by researchers (a sort of "greatest hits" of electronic health records), such as demographics, diagnoses, medications, encounters, etc.

 If you're used to working in Epic, this means there will be fields you're used to seeing that won't be in the ADR.
-If you want information that's not in the ADR, just ask and the Arcus data team should be able to add it to your lab for you.
+If you want information that's not in the ADR, you can make a request and the Arcus data and privacy teams can determine what's possible.

 </div>